sunainamishra/microsoft-graph-docs/api-reference/beta/api/group-list-members.md

 893

-### Example 5: Use $search to get membership in groups with display names that contain the letters 'Pr' including a count of returned objects
+### Example 4: Use $searchand OData cast to get user membership in groups with display names that contain the letters 'Pr' including a count of returned objects

 #### Request